“Affordable luxury and lashings of local character”

 “The kind of people to whom a house like this appeals are not the sort who would feel happy in a grey-beige monochromatic interior”

 We know you love your independence, hence why you chose this self-catering accommodation in Malta but a little care goes a long way.
 So, if you wish, we offer a free pick up from the airport.
 You will be picked up from the airport and introduced to the house.
-If you choose to make your own way to Valletta, we will meet you at the house at an agreed time.
+If you choose to make your own way to Valletta, we will provide you with a key code to let yourselves in.
 Feel free to ask information regarding the island – we will be thrilled to help you out.

 CLEANING LINEN AND TOWELS